virginviolet/SponorBlock/README.md

-SponsorBlock is an open-source crowdsourced browser extension to skip sponsor segments in YouTube videos.
+SponorBlock is an open-source crowdsourced browser extension to skip sponsor segments in YouTube videos.
 Users submit when a sponsor happens from the extension, and the extension automatically skips sponsors it knows about.
 It also supports skipping other categories, such as intros, outros and reminders to subscribe.

 It also supports Invidious.